Staking and validation: taxation of rewards

 Reporting obligations and documentary traceability

 A point often confused: Forms 172 and 173 are regulatory reporting obligations of certain service providers on balances and transactions with virtual currencies; they are not “articles of the Personal Income Tax Act”.
+In addition to the providers’ obligations (Forms 172 and 173), the taxpayer is itself subject to Form 721, the information return on virtual currencies held abroad where the regulatory thresholds are exceeded (Order HFP/886/2023), whose breach carries its own penalty regime.
 To this is added the European DAC8 framework, which will reinforce the automatic exchange of information on crypto-assets.
 The fact that the intermediary reports does not, in any case, replace the taxpayer’s obligation to declare their income correctly.

 - V1766-22 — staking rewards are classified as investment income from the transfer of one’s own capital to third parties (Article 25.2 LIRPF), included in the savings base.